Xcopri is a brand-name oral tablet that’s prescribed for partial-onset seizures. Xcopri contains the active ingredient cenobamate.

 Severe drowsiness is a less common side effect of Xcopri.
 In clinical studies, this side effect caused some people to stop taking the drug.
 To find out how often drowsiness occurred in clinical studies, see the drug’s prescribing information.

-Because of the risk of drowsiness, you shouldn’t drive or operate machinery when you first start taking Xcopri.
+Because of the risk of drowsiness, you should not drive or operate machinery when you first start taking Xcopri.
 Alcohol and other drugs that cause sleepiness can further increase your risk of severe drowsiness with Xcopri.
-Before starting Xcopri treatment, be sure to tell your doctor about any medications that you currently take.
+Before starting Xcopri treatment, be sure to tell your doctor about any other medications that you currently take.

 You should also talk with your doctor if you have drowsiness that doesn’t go away or becomes severe.
 They may adjust your dosage or recommend a different medication.

-Xcopri can cause an abnormal heart rhythm called QT shortening.
+Xcopri can cause an atypical heart rhythm called QT shortening.
 This condition occurs when a specific pattern in your heart’s usual rhythm becomes shorter.
 Symptoms may include:

 - heart palpitations, which may feel like your heart is fluttering